 After, we hopped on the tractor to reach the squash field and took a nice walk around.
 I ended up buying 2 oranghetti, 1 spaghetti and 1 smallghetti for $9.
 The prices are similar to what you may find in town but the difference is that the price is based on quantity and not weight.
 So the bigger you go, the more you end up getting a great price.

-I hope these 3 locations inspired you for a future visit!
+I hope these 3 locations inspired you to a future visit!
 Let me know if you end up going or if you think I’m missing out on a place in that area!

 Enjoy the upcoming sweater season everyone 😉